YaoQX/Practise/README.md

 ## 1. Project Overview

+The original motivation of this project comes from the limitations of traditional testing systems.
+In many development teams, different types of testing rely on separate tools such as:

+- Postman / Swagger for API testing
+- Selenium for UI automation
+- JMeter for performance testing
+-
+These tools are often fragmented and difficult to integrate into a unified workflow.

+The goal of this project is to improve the flexibility of traditional testing systems and provide a centralized backend for managing test execution and results.

 This project is a backend platform for an automated testing system designed to unify different types of testing, including:

 - API testing
 - UI automation testing
 - performance testing

-The goal of this platform is to improve the flexibility of traditional testing systems and provide a centralized backend for managing test execution and results.
 ---

 ## 2. System Architecture